-Vigil held for 4-year-old who fatally shot self
+Family: 4-year-old who fatally shot self loved ‘smoochies’

 "If you have guns make sure they're on safety, put it up where the child can't climb on a chair to get to it, have it up so they can't get to it," Rogers added.

-Loved ones asked that people attending Sunday's vigil to wear Jefferson's favorite colors: red, white and blue.
+Loved ones asked that people attending Sunday's vigil wear Jefferson's favorite colors: red, white and blue.

-Prayers, songs and good memories of the four-year-old, who loved superheroes, were shared.
+The colorful show of support was the kind of setting family members said the four-year-old who loves superheroes would have would have adored.

+In fact, the group RVA Avengers showed as part of the community rallying around a grieving mother on a day that is supposed to mean celebration.

 His family said Demetrius was a jolly young man who was quick to pass out kisses and hugs.

+Relatives also called on all families with kids to properly secure firearms.

+"Just make sure you're putting your family in a safe situation," Rogers said.

-A viewing will be held for for Demetrius on Tuesday from 5 to 7 p.m. at the Love Cathedral Community Church on Oakland Avenue in Richmond.
+A viewing will be held on Tuesday from 5 to 7 p.m. at Love Cathedral Community Church on Oakland Avenue in Richmond.

-His funeral will take place Wednesday at noon.
+Demetrius' funeral will take place at noon on Wednesday at Love Cathedral Community Church.